 - a.
 WARNING: Being struck by a falling twist lock during container discharge or loading is a major hazard.
 The Deckman's position is on the adjacent hatch cover, if empty.
-If the adjacent hatch cover is not available and standing in the isle is necessary, then remain at least one container width off-shore from the container being discharged or loaded. - b.
-If the Deckman is not present, crane operators must wait.
-If support is needed, contact the vessel foreman. - c.
-The Deckman is responsible to ensure that locks are disengaged on the hatch cover prior to discharge. - d.
-Do not walk underneath a lashing operation. - e.
-Do not cross the railings to perform a task at the edge of the hold, such as untangling over-high bar wires, unless proper fall protection is used.

-- f.
-Discharging from the deck: It is critical to identify stuck pins to prevent lifting multiple containers. - g.
+If the adjacent hatch cover is not available and standing in the isle is necessary, then remain offshore from the container being discharged or loaded. - b.
+The Deckman is responsible to ensure that locks are disengaged on the hatch cover prior to discharge. - c.
+Do not walk underneath a lashing operation. - d.
+Do not cross the railings to perform a task at the edge of the hold, such as untangling over-high bar wires, unless proper fall protection is used. - e.
+Discharging from the deck: It is critical to identify stuck pins to prevent lifting multiple containers. - f.
 During Blind discharge, the Deckman and Vessel Foreman act as the eyes of the Crane Operator on opposite ends of the container to prevent lifting multiple containers. - f.
 During blind loads, the Deckman and Vessel Foreman act as the eyes of the Crane Operator on opposite ends of the container to prevent striking cell guides. - g.
 Twin picks require the Deckman to visually confirm that the center twist locks are "down" prior to performing the twin pick and to observe the lift to ensure that deck pins are not being used instead of dummy pins. - h.
 The Deckman must be especially aware to ensure that twist locks are properly engaged with the over-high/speed bar, hatch covers, and flat racks with the ends up or down. - i.
 The Deckman and foreman are important while loading above and below deck, to ensure that all containers are "down." - j.
 Ship Gang members are not permitted to sit in chairs while on board vessels.
 Personal chairs are not permitted on vessels. - k.
 The OSHA rule governing the lifting of bundled flat racks has been modified to allow lifting bundled flat racks provided that they are locked together using the manufacturer's guidelines.
-Generally, this means that no more than four flat racks may be lifted per bundle as long as they are connected via the locking mechanisms built into the flat racks specifically for that purpose. - 5.
-Discharging Hatch Covers - a.
+Generally, this means that no more than four flat racks may be lifted per bundle as long as they are connected via the locking mechanisms built into the flat racks specifically for that purpose.

+5. Discharging Hatch Covers

+- a.
 Prepare for the hatch cover removal when deck containers are down to "one-high" and therefore have no pins. - b.
 Ensure that Lashers have removed turnbuckles on the ends and that lashing gear will not impede the lift.
 Some hatch covers have turnbuckles attached that need to be laid flat. - c.
 Ensure that there are no pins, wires, lashing rods, or twist locks on top of the hatch cover or anything else that might fall. - d.
 Ensure that a container is not resting on the hatch cover. - e.
 Check forward and aft to ensure no 45' containers are blocking the hatch cover. - f.
 Verify that there are no reefer cords across the hatch cover. - g.
 Ensure that hatch covers are unlocked. - h.
 When crane operators swap out, it is important to check that the vessel has not shifted because the hatch covers may no longer be aligned with the hatch.
-This may cause the hatch cover to strike the vessel or containers on board. - i.
+This may cause the hatch cover to strike the vessel or containers on board.

+- i.
 When replacing a hatch cover, ensure the path is free of lashing gear extending out from the lashing platforms.
 Also ensure the hatch cover does not crush cargo in the bay.
 If a high-cube is miscoded, the stack will be higher than expected. - j.
-When a container is being loaded on top of a hatch cover, ensure it is locked to the hatch cover. - 6.
-Gang Bus - a.
-Follow the established traffic pattern on the berth highway and drive in the correct lane on right side of double yellow line. - b.
-In the parking area, the Gang Bus must be parked in a designated space. - c.
-When the STS moves, the Gang bus must move with it.
+When a container is being loaded on top of a hatch cover, ensure it is locked to the hatch cover.